ProjectMewo/Aoki/README.md

 - It has built-in support for PostgreSQL, which is also very fast.

 ### Project size
 Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.ts](/src/struct/Utilities.ts).
 This is why the project is very small in disk space size and codebase size.
-After building, the entire codebase and libraries weigh just a fraction more than a single megabyte.
+After building, the entire codebase is less than a hundred kilobytes heavy.

+The libraries?
+Bun does that.
+Will anything else appear in the production folder?
+No. It's in Bun's cache.

 ### Future-proof
-Check the [roadmap](https://github.com/ProjectMewo/Aoki/issues/6) for future planned implementations.
+Check the [roadmap](#6) for future planned implementations.

-This TypeScript rewrite has not been planned, though...

 ## Local development setup
 Make sure you have Bun v1.2.4+ on your local machine.
 [Install it here](https://bun.sh).